TomBursch/kitchenowl/README.md

 ## 🙌 Contributing

 From opening a bug report to creating a pull request: every contribution is appreciated and welcomed.
 If you're planning to implement a new feature or change the API please create an issue first.
 This way, we can ensure your work is not in vain.
 For more information see [Contributing](CONTRIBUTING.md) or get in contact by joining our [Matrix space](https://matrix.to/#/#kitchenowl:matrix.org).

+### Translations

+You can help translate the App into your language by using [Weblate](https://hosted.weblate.org/engage/kitchenowl/)!

 ## 📚 Related